 Tried and failed

-- Default WordPress meta widget – Bloody awful!
-I tried this first as it’s a principle of good WordPress web design to use built-in features where possible to avoid complicating your site with too many plugins.
-Unfortunately, having designed dozens of WordPress websites, I haven’t yet found a site where this widget is appropriate.
-Although it does the job in terms of logging in, it contains lots of irrelevant information such as ‘Entries RSS’, ‘Comments RSS’ and – in a blatant attempt at self-promotion – a link to WordPress.org.
-Unnecessary clutter.
+- Default WordPress meta widget - Not great.
+I tried this first as it's best to use built-in features where possible to avoid complicating your site with too many plugins or addons.
+Unfortunately, having designed dozens of WordPress websites, I haven't yet found a site where this widget is appropriate.
+Although it does the job in terms of logging in, it contains lots of irrelevant links which can't be removed such as 'Entries RSS', 'Comments RSS' and to WordPress.org.

 - Custom WP Login Widget - 5 stars but only 4 ratings, so a bit risky.
 I prefer plugins to be more tried and tested than this.